HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-WARNING
-    ```
-    Package in Depends field not imported from: ‘numDeriv’
-      These packages need to be imported from (in the NAMESPACE file)
-      for when this namespace is loaded but not attached.
-    Missing or unexported object: ‘scater::exprs’
-    ```

 *   checking installed package size ...
 NOTE
     ```
       installed size is 12.9Mb
       sub-directories of 1Mb or more:
         doc  12.6Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘scater’
+      All declared Imports should be used.
     ```

 *   checking R code for possible problems ...
 NOTE